 July is a great month to visit Puerto Rico!
-Some of the biggest and best festivals and events in Puerto Rico are happening in July, and are not to be missed.
+Some of the biggest and best Festivals in Puerto Rico July are happening, and are not to be missed.
 The kids are on summer vacation and the weather in Puerto Rico is gorgeous so it is the perfect month to enjoy all of the outdoor fairs and festivals Puerto Rico has to offer….

 July 1- 7: Aibonito Flower Festival.
 Aibonito.
 Annual flower festival, with displays and sales.

 Jul 1-12 and 15-26: 8am-noon & 1pm-5pm.
 Summer Sailing Program for Kids.
 Club Nautico in San Juan.
 Summer Sailing Program for boys and girls between 6 and 16 years old.
 Sessions are 2 weeks, 4 hours per session.
 Beginners are in the morning.
 Beginners and advanced are in the afternoon.
 787-667-9936

 Jul 13-14: 6th Cattlemen’s Caribbean BBQ Competition.
 Puerto Rico Convention Center.